Mozilla-Campus-Club-of-SLIIT/HacktoberQuest_2023/README.md

 1. Fork this repository.
 2. Clone your fork to your local machine.
 3. Choose an issue to work on (look for the "beginner-friendly" label).
-4. Create a new branch for your contribution.
+4. Create a new branch for your contribution (use your GitHub username as the branch name).
 5. Make your changes and commit them.
 6. Push your changes to your fork.
 7. Create a pull request.